grgbr/karn/doc/start.rst

 Getting started
 ###############

-Karn is a self instructional / training project aiming to provide realistic implementations of well known data structures such as the ones found onto Wikipedia's `List of data structures page
+Karn is a self instructional / training project aiming to provide practical implementations of well known data structures such as the ones found onto Wikipedia's `List of data structures page
 <https://en.wikipedia.org/wiki/List_of_data_structures>`_.